osoblanco/Simple-NN/README.md

 1. The class includes the functionality for feeding forward (preactivating, activating) the single Neuron.
 2. The class includes the functionality for the computation of all the gradients for each neuron.
-3.functionality for updating each neuron's parametrs(weights,biases) in the oposite direction of the stepest descent is provided
+3. The class includes the functionality for updating each neuron's parametrs(weights,biases) in the direction of the steepest descent.

 -------------